FIPS 204-Compatible Threshold ML-DSA via Shamir Nonce DKG: Introduction

 \paragraph{Security.} We prove security in the random oracle model.
-Unforgeability reduces to the Module-SIS problem, matching the security of single-signer ML-DSA, while privacy against coalitions of up to $T-1$ corrupted parties reduces to Module-LWE and PRF security.
+Unforgeability reduces to the Module-SIS problem, matching the security of single-signer ML-DSA.
+Nonce share privacy is \emph{statistical} (high conditional min-entropy; no computational assumptions; SD~$\neq 0$, see Remark~\ref{rem:sd-zero}) via the Shamir nonce DKG, with conditional min-entropy exceeding $5\times$ the secret key entropy for $|S| \leq 17$.
+Commitment and r0-check privacy reduce to PRF security.

-\paragraph{Deployment Profiles.} We define three deployment profiles with different trust assumptions, all with complete security proofs: \begin{description} \item[Profile P1 (TEE-Assisted):] A TEE/HSM coordinator performs the r0-check and hint generation inside a trusted enclave, achieving optimal 3-round signing.
-We prove EUF-CMA security under Module-SIS and privacy under Module-LWE (Theorem~\ref{thm:unforgeability}). \item[Profile P2 (Fully Distributed):] A fully untrusted coordinator where the r0-check is computed via an MPC subprotocol using SPDZ~\cite{DPSZ12} and edaBits~\cite{EKMOZ20}.
-We prove UC security against malicious adversaries corrupting up to $n-1$ parties in 8 online rounds (Theorem~\ref{thm:p2-uc}). \item[Profile P3 (2PC-Assisted):] A practical middle ground where two designated Computation Parties (CPs) jointly evaluate the r0-check via lightweight 2PC.
-We prove UC security under the assumption that at least one CP is honest (Theorem~\ref{thm:p3-uc})---weaker than TEE trust, more efficient than full MPC.
-Achieves the best empirical performance with 3--5 rounds and 249ms signing time. \end{description}
+\ifccs\else \paragraph{Deployment Profiles.} We define three deployment profiles with different trust assumptions, all with complete security proofs: \begin{description} \item[Profile P1 (TEE-Assisted):] A TEE/HSM coordinator performs the r0-check and hint generation inside a trusted enclave, achieving optimal 3-round signing.
+We prove EUF-CMA security under Module-SIS (Theorem~\ref{thm:unforgeability}), with nonce share privacy (Theorem~\ref{thm:it-privacy}) and PRF-based mask privacy (Lemma~\ref{lem:mask-hiding}). \item[Profile P2 (Fully Distributed):] A fully untrusted coordinator where the r0-check is computed via an MPC subprotocol using SPDZ~\cite{DPSZ12} and edaBits~\cite{EKMOZ20}.
+Using combiner-mediated commit-then-open and constant-depth comparison circuits, we achieve \textbf{5 online rounds} (reduced from 8).
+We prove UC security against \emph{static} malicious adversaries corrupting up to $N-1$ parties (Theorem~\ref{thm:p2-uc}). \item[Profile P3+ (Semi-Async 2PC):] Designed for human-in-the-loop authorization.
+Two designated Computation Parties (CPs) jointly evaluate the r0-check via 2PC, but signers participate \emph{semi-asynchronously}: they precompute nonces offline and respond within a time window (e.g., 5 minutes) rather than synchronizing for multiple rounds.
+This achieves \textbf{2 logical rounds} (1 signer step + 1 server round).
+We prove UC security against \emph{static} adversaries under the assumption that at least one CP is honest (Theorem~\ref{thm:p3-uc}).
+The ``Async'' column in Table~\ref{tab:comparison} distinguishes our work from concurrent approaches, which require synchronous multi-round signer participation. \end{description} \fi